JohnathonKoster/statamic-markdown-tools/README.md

 [https://github.com/fitztrev/laravel-html-minify](https://github.com/fitztrev/laravel-html-minify)

-It is highly recommended that this modifier is ran *last*.
+It is highly recommended that this modifier is ran *last* (with some execeptions).